MiaoLab20/gamd-openmm/README.md

 ## Installation
 This module has been tested with the most recent OpenMM installed using the instructions instructions in the [OpenMM User Guide - Section 2.2 Installing OpenMM](http://docs.openmm.org/latest/userguide/application.html#installing-openmm).

+## Status

+This code base is currently still in development, has bugs, and is not ready for production use.
+You may get incorrect results, while we are still in the development process.
+Use at your own risk!